omelentjeff/iOS-weather-app/README.md

 # iOS Weather App
-Mobile application for iOS.
+Weather application for iOS.
 Display current, future and searchable weather for user's location and any other city!

 ## Motivation
 Final project for the mobile development course in TAMK.